ChrstphrHll/npc_gen/students/Corliss Akkar.md

 ### Description
 - Half-Orc Rouge from Magmus Centerhold
 - 1st year Exploration student in Burk
-- short wavy blonde hair that's plain, Hazel eyes, and Deep Green skin
+- short straight brunette hair that's well kept, Hazel eyes, and Deep Green skin
 - Is Sneaky and Hidebound, and has Self-Fulfillment as their ideal

 ### Organizations